Delaunay/cartpole/README.rst

    :target: https://cartpole.readthedocs.io/en/latest/?badge=latest
    :alt: Documentation Status

-Reimplementation of the cartpole environment in UE4 as a demo of the UE4ML plugin
+Reimplementation of the cartpole environment in UE4 as a demo of the MLAdapter plugin

 .. image:: Cartpole_big.png